Pétrus (restaurant)

 Pétrus is a restaurant in London, which serves modern French cuisine.
-It is located in Kinnerton Street, Belgravia and is part of Gordon Ramsay restaurants owned by celebrity chef Gordon Ramsay's Gordon Ramsay Restaurants Ltd. It has held one Michelin star since 2011, and 3 AA Rosettes.
+It is located in Kinnerton Street, Belgravia and is owned by celebrity chef Gordon Ramsay's Gordon Ramsay Restaurants Ltd. It has held one Michelin star since 2011, and 3 AA Rosettes.

+It opened in March 1999 at 33 St James's Street under head chef Marcus Wareing, and moved to The Berkeley hotel in Knightsbridge in 2003.
+It opened at its current address, 1 Kinnerton Street, in March 2010.

 Description

 The current Pétrus restaurant is located in 1 Kinnerton Street, Belgravia, London, where it was opened on 29 March 2010 under head chef Sean Burbidge.
 He had worked in other Gordon Ramsay restaurants including Restaurant Gordon Ramsay and Gordon Ramsay au Trianon, but it is his first position as head chef.
-Currently head chef is Russell Bateman, who in 2014 won the prestigious National Chef of the Year competition.
+The head chef is Russell Bateman, who in 2014 won the National Chef of the Year competition.

-The interior of the restaurant has been designed by the Russell Sage Studio, who also worked on other Ramsay establishments, The Savoy Grill and the York and Albany.
+The interior of the restaurant was designed by the Russell Sage Studio, who also worked on other Ramsay establishments, The Savoy Grill and the York and Albany.
 The claret red theme of previous incarnations of the restaurant has been maintained, and was coupled in the design with leather and polished metalwork.
 The layout includes a chef's table for six people which overlooks the kitchen.
 The wine list includes more than 2,000 bottles of wine, and includes 34 different vintages of the French wine Pétrus.
 They are located in a circular glass room located in the middle of the dining room.